xn-twist/xn-twist/README.md

                        Use advanced Greek character set -gs, --greek_simplified
                        Use simplified Greek character set -d, --dns             Query DNS for each domain
+  -o [OUTPUT], --output [OUTPUT]
+                        Path to file to which results will be written
 ```

 ## Run Tests

 After cloning the repo, you can test it using the following commands from the top directory of this repository:

-- `cd idsf;`
+- `cd xn-twist;`
 - `nosetests tests/`

 If you do not have installed, you can also use Python's built-in [unittest](https://docs.python.org/3/library/unittest.html) command:

-- `cd idsf;`
+- `cd xn-twist;`
 - `python3 -m unittest`

 **Note:** Tests will return failures and errors if the character sets are not included.
 This is expected.

 ## Data, Data, every where...

-The character sets in the `data` directory of this repository are sample character sets.
+The character sets in the `xn-twist/data` directory of this repository are sample character sets.
 I have much more extensive character sets that I do not wish to publish publicly (for fear they will be used maliciously).
 In the near future, I will include some contact information where any interested parties can request the character sets.